A Large Painting Stretcher. Always a project to build.

 So I’m working on a commission of the Last Supper.
 The first words out of my client’s mouth were: “I don’t want a copy of the famous one, I want it in your style.”
 Feeling relieved, I checked out the space in her house it will hang.
 I made notes about the dimensions and architecture, and found a suitable size for the wall it’ll hang on: 11′ by 5.5′.
 With the dimensions down, I started a couple rough sketches, worked out some spacial ideas, and got approval on a preliminary sketch we both liked a lot.

-After a trip to the hardware store to buy all the wood and hardware I’ll need for the stretcher (turnbuckles!!!), , I brought it all back to my studio and spent a quiet Saturday afternoon sweating over the tablesaw and constructing the behemoth.
+After a trip to the hardware store to buy all the wood and hardware I’ll need for the stretcher (turnbuckles!!!), , I brought it all back to my studio.
+Then I spent a quiet Saturday afternoon sweating over the tablesaw.
+Soon, the construction on the behemoth was complete.

 It turned out great, and after stretching the canvas, it was as tight as a drum.
-One layer of rabbit skin glue sizing later, and the canvas surface is ready for its final preparations before I can transfer the drawing to the canvas and get on with the real work!
+One layer of rabbit skin glue sizing later, and the canvas surface is ready.
+After its final preparations, I can transfer the drawing to the painting stretcher and get on with the real work!